 Since inception, CIVHC has been working with partners to support developing new payment models through convening and more recently began collecting and providing APM data through the Colorado All Payer Claims Database (CO APCD).
 In 2019, CIVHC began collecting APM information from health insurance payers for the first time.
-The most recent analysis in the Affordability Dashboard uses 2018-2020 data submitted in annual files in 2021 to provide insights on Colorado's progress towards adopting APMs.
-The current interactive analysis accompanies a data file for download and a detailed methodology.
+The most recent analysis in the Affordability Dashboard uses 2019-2021 data submitted in annual files in 2022 to provide insights on Colorado's progress towards adopting APMs.
+The current interactive analysis accompanies a data file for download, detailed methodology and an updated infographic.